JudgeGregg/sphinxwiki/content/pages/ArchivedNews.rst

 Episode 1 of the "Twisted Show" (2007-01-22)
 ============================================

-`The Twisted Show <{filename}/pages/TheTwistedShow.rst>`_ is a new experiment we are trying at TM Labs in an effort to let people and business who are solving unique and/or interesting problems with Twisted share their solutions with a wide audience.
+`The Twisted Show </content/pages/TheTwistedShow.html>`_ is a new experiment we are trying at TM Labs in an effort to let people and business who are solving unique and/or interesting problems with Twisted share their solutions with a wide audience.

-This first installment is an interview with a few folks at `Renkoo <http://renkoo.com/>`_ who are using Twisted to innovate meetings as part of the social media landscape.
+This f.html installment is an interview with a few folks at `Renkoo <http://renkoo.com/>`_ who are using Twisted to innovate meetings as part of the social media landscape.

 Twisted 2.5.0 (2007-01-11)
 ==========================

 Major Twisted release!
-Read the `release announcement <http://twistedmatrix.com/pipermail/twisted-python/2007-January/014589.html>`_ and click on things on the `Downloads <{filename}/pages/Downloads.rst>`_ page.
+Read the `release announcement <http://twistedmatrix.com/pipermail/twisted-python/2007-January/014589.html>`_ and click on things on the `Downloads </content/pages/Downloads.html>`_ page.

 New Twisted Site Goes Live!
 (2006-12-04)
 ========================================